-120-1.2.1 Earthwork Category 1: Includes the earthwork and related operations associated with the construction of sidewalks and bike paths along with any drainage structures associated with these facilities.
+120-1.2.1 Earthwork Category 1: Includes the earthwork and related operations associated with the construction of non-traffic bearing applications such as sidewalks and bike paths along with any drainage structures associated with these facilities that are considered non-mainline.

-120-1.2.2 Earthwork Category 2: Includes the earthwork and related operations associated with the construction of turn lanes and other non-mainline traffic lanes, widening, roadway shoulders, concrete box culverts, retaining walls, and other drainage structures on the non-mainline pavement.
+120-1.2.2 Earthwork Category 2: Includes the earthwork and related operations associated with the construction of non-traffic bearing applications such as roadway shoulder-only areas, shared use paths, concrete box culverts, retaining walls, and other drainage structures on the non-mainline pavement.

-120-1.2.3 Earthwork Category 3: Includes the earthwork and related operations associated with the construction of new mainline pavement, along with concrete box culverts, retaining walls, and other drainage structures on the mainline pavement.
+120-1.2.3 Earthwork Category 3: Includes the earthwork and related operations associated with the construction of mainline traffic bearing applications such as pavement lanes, turn lanes, ramps, parking lots, concrete box culverts, emergency shoulder use, retaining wall systems, and other drainage structures on the mainline pavement.

-120-1.3 Unidentified Areas of Contamination: When encountering or exposing any abnormal condition indicating the presence of contaminated materials, cease operations immediately in the vicinity and notify the Engineer.
-The presence of tanks or barrels; discolored earth, metal, wood, ground water, etc.; visible fumes; abnormal odors; excessively hot earth; smoke; or other conditions that appear abnormal may indicate the presence of contaminated materials and must be treated with extreme caution.
+120-1.3 Unidentified Areas of Contamination: When encountering or exposing any abnormal condition indicating the presence of potentially contaminated materials, cease operations immediately in the vicinity and notify the Engineer.
+The presence of storage tanks or drums; observation of discolorations or sheens on earth; or other conditions that appear abnormal may indicate the presence of contaminated materials and must be treated with extreme caution.

-Make every effort to minimize the spread of contamination into uncontaminated areas.
-Immediately provide for the health and safety of all workers at the job site and make provisions necessary for the health and safety of the public that may be exposed to any potentially hazardous conditions.
-Ensure provisions adhere to all applicable laws, rules or regulations covering potentially hazardous conditions and will be in a manner commensurate with the gravity of the conditions.
+Once determined safe, take measures if needed, to minimize the spread of contamination into uncontaminated areas.
+Immediately provide for the health and safety of all workers at the job site and make provisions necessary for the health and safety of the public that may be exposed.

-The Engineer will notify the Department of a contamination assessment/remediation process plan to determine the course of action necessary for site security and the steps necessary under applicable laws, rules, and regulations for additional assessment and/or remediation work to resolve the contamination issue.
+The Engineer will notify the Department's Contamination Impact Coordinator who will then coordinate selecting and tasking the Department's Contamination Assessment/Remediation Contractor (CAR).
+Provide access to any potentially contaminated area.
+Preliminary investigation by the CAR Contractor will determine the course of action necessary for site security and the steps necessary under applicable laws, rules, and regulations for additional assessment and/or remediation work to resolve the contamination issue.